Spin-2 dark matter from inflation: Spin-2 dark matter

 \subsection{Non-relativistic condition}

 As an appropriate DM candidate, mass of the spin-2 field should be heavy enough to have a non-relativistic dust-like fluid.
-More precisely, conditions $m\gtrsim{H}$ and $m\gtrsim({c}_I{k})/a$ should meet for any excited modes $k^I_{\min}\leq{k}\leq{k}^I_{\max}$ before the time of matter and radiation equality.
-To guarantee the latter condition, we can only look at $m\gtrsim({c}_I{k}^I_{\max})/a$ since ${c}_I{k}^I_{\max}$ corresponds to the largest frequency (smallest scale) that becomes non-relativistic by the expansion of the universe.
+More precisely, conditions $m\gtrsim{H}$ and $m\gtrsim({c}_I{k})/a$ should meet for any excited modes $k^I_{\min}\leq{k}\leq{k}^I_{\max}$ before the time of matter and radiation equality.\footnote{We assume that $c_I$ and $m$ remain almost constant even after inflation.
+The time dependency of $c_I$ and $m$ are originated from the interaction with the inflaton field and, therefore, this assumption strongly depends on the forms of the interactions between the inflaton and the spin-2 field during whole period of inflation.
+In this regard, constancy of $c_I$ and $m$ should be more carefully considered when one deals with a particular model.} To guarantee the latter condition, we can only look at $m\gtrsim({c}_I{k}^I_{\max})/a$ since ${c}_I{k}^I_{\max}$ corresponds to the largest frequency (smallest scale) that becomes non-relativistic by the expansion of the universe.
 We thus need to compare two scales $H$ and $(c_I{k}^I_{\max})/a$.
 From \eqref{k-limits}, we find the following expression

 for the largest frequency that satisfies $\omega_I^2<0$ which gives

 As shown in Fig.~\ref{fig-modes}, the comoving Hubble horizon $(aH)^{-1}$ is decreasing during inflation while it is increasing after inflation.
 Thus, $(c_I{k}^I_{\max})/a$ is always larger than $H$ and, therefore, we only need to make sure that $m\gtrsim(c_I{k}^I_{\max})/a$ satisfies before the time of matter and radiation equality.
 We define non-relativistic time $\tau=\tau_{\rm NR}$ at which all modes become non-relativistic.
 The corresponding scale factor is given by